beerendlauwers/urbanslug.github.io/_posts/2015-08-09-Black-boy-fly-scaring-himself.md

 To truly get anywhere, for the black boy to fly, you have to be totally obsessive with what you love; no distraction.
 **YOU HAVE TO BE OBSESSIVE.** A work life balance is a myth, plain and simple.
-Surveys on execs of fortune 500 companies have showed that they exhibit psychopathic charachteristics.
+Surveys on executives of Fortune 500 companies have showed that they exhibit psychopathic charachteristics.
 Here is an article on [forbes] and on [nytimes] on this.
 This means easily making decisions that others might not like and even *enjoying* it.

-Here's the ugly part, sometimes you have to dissociate with people who you feel are holding you back from achieving what you want.
+Here's the ugly part: sometimes you have to dissociate with people who you feel are holding you back from achieving what you want.
 This is scary because they can be your friends, your family.
 You know what yours is.
 Dan Martell talks about it in [friendventory].
 You have to take [friendventory].